What is a solitaire?

 The number appears on the side of the diamond in addition to the GIA report number.
 The final, most important aspect sets CanadaMark diamonds apart.
 All CanadaMark diamonds are 100% ethically sourced.

 Both systems, CanadaMark and Fairtrade, are independently audited.
-Both give people reassurance on how our jewellery is made.
+Both provide reassurance to people about how our jewellery is made.
 And, most importantly, where the materials came from.

 Alternatives to the classic solitaire engagement ring

-Without straying off-topic, we have many alternatives to the solitaire engagement ring.
+Without straying off-topic, we have many options to the solitaire engagement ring.
 For example, two-stone, three-stone and cluster ring designs.

 Are solitaire rings cheaper than other styles?

-If you choose a ring with more than one diamond, the price will be less than a single diamond ring.
+If you choose a ring with more than one diamond, the price will be lower than that of a single-diamond ring.
 This is based on the same colour and clarity of diamonds.

 For example, a one-carat solitaire engagement ring costs more than a 1 carat two-stone engagement ring.
 Smaller diamonds have a lower cost per carat.